Zir0-93/zir0-93.github.io/_posts/2017-07-25-API_Tables.md

 **2. What operations are available on key resources?**

 It's easy to see why these problems exist.
 Even with tags, an API specification with many endpoints will take a long time to navigate.
-As a result, determining basic information about an API such as what resources are available requires developers to read through a longer than necessary lists of API endpoints.
+On top of this, Swagger UI will list the same endpoint multiple times for each action (GET, POST, etc..) that is available at that endpoint, resulting in a large amount of duplicated text.
+As a result, determining basic information about an API such as what resources are available can be a difficult task.
+What developer first looking at an API need is a compact, high level representation of the specification that conveys the essential functionality of the API.

 ## Introducing API Tables